At times, people have intimated that my current life circumstances are not optimal for finding a life partner. I’d have to agree.

 How can God be all-powerful and good and let me still be single?

 This is a real question I’ve wrestled with.
 And it seems to be a question other people sometimes ask when they look at my life.
 It’s so easy to question God’s goodness because of circumstances.
 From the beginning, the deceiver has tried to drive a wedge between us and God by using circumstances.
-He suggests a twisted interpretation of them to get us to question God’s character.
+He suggests a twisted interpretation of our circumstances to get us to question God’s character.

 “Did He really say you couldn’t eat from any tree in the garden?”